Did you know that the quality of your indoor air can be worse than the outdoor air?

 GET AN AIR FILTER.

 A high-quality air filter can be key to improving your indoor air quality.
 We have one in pretty much every room in our home.
 Make sure you research your air filter carefully.
 A good air filter can filter out all of the above air pollutants.
 After trying out many air purifiers, I ended up with an Air Doctor and love it.
 I spent so much money on other purifiers that didn’t work that great and wish I had saved it by going with Air Doctor first.
+(If you wish, you can use this link to get a major discount on an Air Doctor for your home!)
 On his podcast Heal Thy Self, Dr. Christian Gonzalez gives an in-depth review of a few different air purifiers – not to mention the gold mine of information in the first part of the episode.
 I highly recommend you to take a listen here.

 ADD SOME AIR-CLEANING PLANTS.